chloefresh/chloefresh/README.md

 - 👋 Hi, I’m @chloefresh
-- 👀 I’m interested in nlp, KG and AI+health
+- 👀 I’m interested in nlp.
-- 🌱 I’m currently a MS student in the Social Computing and Big Data programs at the Institute of Automation, Chinese Academy of Sciences.
-- 💞️ I’m looking to collaborate on nlp, especially applications in health domain.
+- 🌱 I have some experience on KG and AI+health, now I am focusing on QA systems.

 <!---
 chloefresh/chloefresh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.